Indian Army operations in Jammu and Kashmir: Operation Calm Down

 Operation Calm Down was started by the Indian army in Jammu and Kashmir following the aftermath of the death of Burhan Wani in July 2016 which had led to unrest in Kashmir in which more than 90 civilians and 2 security personnel were killed and thousands injured.
-It was started in September 2016.
+It started in September 2016.
 Over 4000 additional troops were deployed as part of Operation Calm Down to bring back order to the region, but direct instructions were given to the troops to use minimal force.
 The troops were mainly deployed in South Kashmir.
 Schools, shops and connectivity to some regions in Kashmir had been lost for over three months due to the unrest and militancy and Operation Calm Down aimed to undo this.

 Operation Sarp Vinash

 Operation Sarp Vinash (Snake Destroyer) was an operation undertaken by Indian army to flush out terrorists who made bases in the Hilkaka Poonch-Surankot area of the Pir Panjal range in Jammu and Kashmir during April–May 2003.
 64 terrorists belonging to various jihadist outfits were killed in operation.
 The system of hideouts used by the terrorists found during this operation was the largest ever in the known history of insurgency in Jammu and Kashmir.

 Over several years, terrorists of groups like Lashkar-e-Taiba (LeT), Harkat-ul-Jihad-e-Islami, al-Badr and Jaish-e-Mohammad (JeM) had been building up safe houses and bunkers in strategic areas of the region of Pir Panjal in Poonch measuring 150 sq kilometers.

 The network of bunkers and shelters around the region known as Hill Kaka in Surankote numbered nearly over a hundred, and were intermingled with shelters used by local herdsmen.
 9 Para-SF were called to capture Peak 3689 in Hill Kaka after surveillance picked up footprints converging at one location.
 In this operation, 13 terrorists were killed, the single largest number during Op.
 Sarp Vinash.
-6 Rashtriya Rifles, 163th Brigade, 100th Brigade and the 15th Corps were also called in for operations.
+6 Rashtriya Rifles, 163rd Brigade, 100th Brigade and the 15th Corps were also called in for operations.
 From diaries captured from killed terrorists, the presence of a rudimentary counter-intelligence system of the terrorist organisations was revealed, which involved killing women and children who had given up information to Indian security forces.
 An extensive communications system using portable satellite phones was also found which allowed the terrorists to contact handlers in Pakistan and India.
 Paratrooper Sanjog Chhetri, 9 Para (SF), was awarded an Ashoka Chakra in 2004 posthumously for his role in the Operation Sarp Vinash in which he succumbed.
 During Operation Sarp Vinash, media claims of different Indian media houses about what actually happened during the operation were hyped and very contradictory.